John Cena and Nikki Bella ‘Will Almost Definitely Get Back Together,’ Source Says

 “He knows he isn’t going to find anyone else like her.
 She doesn’t need to change a thing about who she is or what she’s been doing.
 He needs to figure out a way to get past some of his fears and control-freak issues, many of which he comes by honestly because of his past,” the source explains.

 The source continues, “But the thought of being without her forever is scary enough for him to make those changes now.
 He loves her completely.
-They’re gonna find their way back to each other for sure.”
+They’re gonna find their way back to each other.”

 Cena was previously married to Elizabeth Huberdeau from 2009 until 2012.